Music and Singing – A Detailed Article

 One of the harms of music is that it distracts one from his Creator.
 It serves as a temporary means of pleasure and satisfaction, which makes one forget who he really is and why he was created.
 This is the reason why musical instruments are known in the Arabic language as ‘malaahi’ meaning instruments that prevent one from the remembrance of Allah Almighty.

 Human has been created for a noble purpose.
 Allah Most High says:

 “I have created jinn and humans only that they serve (worship) me.”
 (Surah al-Dhariyat, 56)

 Music and temporary entertainments sink the human in physical pleasures and prevent him/her from true spiritual gains.
 In conclusion, music has a great role to play in preventing a human from realising the purpose of creation.

-Another harm of music is that it instils the ideologies of the non-Muslims in the heart and mind.
+Another harm of music is that it instils un-Islamic values (things that Islam prohibits) in the heart and mind.
 The messages of today’s music follow a general theme of love, fornication, drugs and freedom.